All About Istanbul

 Since most of the columns are recycled from ancient structures, inside you can see many different types and styles; some of the columns are one piece, or two pieces, some are narrow and some are wider, and some are square or with decorations.
 One of the columns for example features engravings of a Hen's Eye and tears.
 Two of the columns rest on big marble blocks depicting Medusa, one of the three Gorgon sisters in Greek mythology with snakes hair.
 It is believed that they were taken from an old structure of late Roman period and reused in the construction of the cistern.
 One of these Medusa heads is upside-down and the other one is positioned sideways, for various reasons and belief.

-Today, the Municipality organizes art exhibitions, small classic music concerts, light shows and other events inside.
+Today, the Municipality organizes art exhibitions, small classic music concerts, light shows and other events inside for special occasions and on certain periods.
 There are many steps to go under and up, and also a platform for the accessibility.
-The admission to the cistern costs 600 TL.
+The admission to the cistern costs 900 TL.
+(Note that entrance fee after 19:00 is 1.400 TL)

 Hope to see you soon in Istanbul.